 Medical Editor: John P. Cunha, DO, FACOEP

 Cefobid (sterile cefoperazone) is a cephalosporin antibiotic used to treat infections caused by bacteria.
-Common side effects include diarrhea, nausea, or pain or redness at the injection site.

 Our Cefobid (sterile cefoperazone) Side Effects Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.